Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 Outside sales vs. inside sales commissions seem to reflect this, too.
 For example:

-In the US, inside reps get an average of $12,000 yearly commission, while outside reps get an average of $22,560 commission
+In the US, inside reps earn an average of $12,000 in yearly commission, while outside reps get an average of $22,560.

 The cost and scalability of inside and outside sales

-In addition to the salaries associated with hiring inside and outside sales reps, you should also consider commission costs and growth potential for these roles.
+In addition to salaries for hiring inside and outside sales reps, you should also consider commission costs and growth potential for these roles.

 The cost and scalability of an inside sales team